 You feel you’re the only one who’s making an effort

 If you’re kind and considerate with your child, this can help create goodwill and positive feelings.
-Often, simple things make a big difference – for example, saying please, giving hugs, pats on the back, knocking before entering a bedroom, cooking a favourite meal, providing treats or surprise fun activities.
+Often, simple things make a big difference – for example, saying please, giving hugs, pats on the back, knocking before entering a bedroom, cooking a favourite meal or planning surprise fun activities.

 This approach creates a more positive environment, even if your child isn’t joining in.
 Make a point of doing kind things, even when you don’t feel like it.
 This sets a great example for your child and also helps them see the value in spending time with you.

 And when you feel like you’re the one doing all the work, try to remember that this phase will usually pass.